-Comparing the best gearing ratios on the front sprocket and rear sprocket for a Ducati 1098 for street use
+This is a collection of my own personal notes comparing the best gearing ratios on the front sprocket and rear sprocket for a Ducati 1098 for street use.

 I love riding my Ducati 1098S.
 But man, is it hard to ride slow, at city speeds!

-The reason it’s hard to ride low is that the engine doesn’t like to rev very low, and the gearing is more designed for high-speed track work.
+The reason it’s hard to ride low is that the 1098 engine doesn’t like to rev very low, and the gearing is more designed for high-speed work.

 Going around roundabouts and doing slow-speed maneuvering is a chore on the 1098.
 Actually, I dread it!